AnanthaRajuC/Spring-Boot-Application-Template/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/anantharajuc?label=follow%20me&style=social)](https://twitter.com/anantharajuc)

-## Important Note: This project's new milestone is to secure the application by implementing JWT Authentication, so stay tuned.
+## Important Note: This project's new milestone is to update the security of the application by implementing JWT Authentication, so stay tuned.

 The only thing better than a Maven archetype is a repo you can fork with everything already setup, just fork-and-code.